rtdists/fddm/README.md

 }
 ```

-We then pass the data and log-likelihood with the necessary additional
+We then pass the data and log-likelihood function with the necessary
-arguments to an optimization function.
-As we are using the optimization
+additional arguments to an optimization function.
+As we are using the
-function `nlminb` for this example, we must input the initial parameter
+optimization function `nlminb` for this example, we must input as the
-values as the first argument.
-These are input in the order:
+first argument the initial values of our DDM parameters that we want
-*v<sub>u</sub>*, *v<sub>l</sub>*, *a*, *t<sub>0</sub>*, *w*, and *sv*;
+optimized.
+These are input in the order: *v<sub>u</sub>*,
-we also need to define upper and lower bounds for each parameters.
+*v<sub>l</sub>*, *a*, *t<sub>0</sub>*, *w*, and *sv*; we also need to
-Fitting the DDM to this data is basically instantaneous using this
+define upper and lower bounds for each parameters.
+Fitting the DDM to
-setup.
+this data is basically instantaneous using this setup.

 ``` r
 fit <- nlminb(c(0, 0, 1, 0, 0.5, 0), objective = ll_fun,